ProjectL/Scene/README.md

 =====

-JSON representation of a L TV:
+JSON representation of a Scene:

 ```json
 {